sandeepbartwal1-code/Sandeep-Bartwal/README.md

 # Sandeep-Bartwal
 **Work force and Sales Intelligence Dashboard project using MS Excel**.

+The project Includes:
+Amazon Sales Dataset excel file
-The projects Includes: Amazon Sales Datset file, Requirements for analysis on dataset file, Dashboard file includes calculated columns using x lookup and basic excel functions,pivot tables, dashboard and insights.
+A Pdf File on Requirement for insights on data excel Dashboard file which includes calculated columns using x lookup and basic excel functions,pivot tables, dashboard and insights.

 **Task Breakdown:**

-**Step 1 - Data Cleaning and Pre -Processing**
+**Step 1 - Data Cleaning and Pre-Processing**

 **Step 2 - creating Pivot Tables**